apache/commons-jelly/README-binary-dist.txt

 Please refer to the shipped documentation (in the docs directory) and the project website for documentation for each tag-libraries and for example.

-Jakarta Commons Jelly is an open-source project of the Apache Software Foundation which relies on feedback of its users on both the issue tracking and the mailing-lists.
+Apache Commons Jelly is an open-source project of the Apache Software Foundation which relies on feedback of its users on both the issue tracking and the mailing-lists.
 We look forward to hear from you!